hsaab/n8n-workshop-devops/README.md

 ### provision

-Creates an EC2 instance for a workshop participant.
+Creates an EC2 instance for a workshop participant with disk and CPU monitoring.

 **Input:**
 ```json